|Liturgical Season||Marian Events|

 International Marian Research Institute Course Schedule

 The Pontifical Academic Program leading to STL and STD in theology with a specialization in Marian Studies offers courses in three year-round sessions.
-See our course offerings for summer 2013.
+See our course offerings for the 2013-2014 Academic Year [in PDF requires Adobe Acrobat Reader].
+Our Academic Guide [formerly called Student Guide] is also available in PDF.

 We have revised and expanded our material in Chinese.
 This is a work in progress, so expect more content soon.
 Feel free to let us know what you think of this section.